scds/github-pages/lessons/lesson2.md

 <img src="../assets/img/lessons/github4.png" alt="Image of GitHub file explorer" width="100%">

-- In the blue rectangle, you see your file explorer.
+- In the blue rectangle (rectangle 1), you see your file explorer.
 This is where your repository's directories and files will be found.
 A new repository will typically contain a README.md file.
 As previously mentioned, the `.md` extension indicates that this is a Markdown file.
-- In the green rectangle, GitHub renders the README.md file in the current directory (if there is one).
+- In the green rectangle (rectangle 2), GitHub renders the README.md file in the current directory (if there is one).
 Since README is a Markdown file, you can include all the fancy features you learned from the previous lesson.
-- You'll be able to create or upload files using the "Add file" button in the red rectangle.
+- You'll be able to create or upload files using the "Add file" button in the red rectangle (rectangle 3).

 {:.no_toc}
 ### Repository Statistics

 <img src="../assets/img/lessons/github5.png" alt="Image of GitHub repository statistics" width="45%">

-- At the very top, you'll be able to find the description you created for your repository (if you made one.)
+- At the very top, you'll be able to find the description you created for your repository (if you made one).
 Clicking on the gear icon allows you to change the description, as well as attach a website address and topics.
 The website and topics will be shown under the description.
 - The Readme button takes you to the same page you're currently on.
 Below that, you'll find stats for number of stars, number of "watches", and number of forks.
 	- Stars are GitHub's version of "likes."
 When users like a repository project, they can "Star" it.
     - When a user decides to "Watch" a repository, they'll receive notifications about any activities or changes within the repository.